ibrahem50/Text-To-Speech/README.md

 # Text-To-Speech
-Text synthesis application using Bootstrap, JavaScript and the web speech API.
+Text synthesis application using JavaScript,the web speech API and BootStrap.